 Living in the moment certainly has its advantages, but business is about planning for the future.
 From creating your business website to building your product, you need to strategically project costs, revenue, and your vision for the future.

 That’s where vision statements come in.
-Not to be confused with a mission statement, an effective vision statement clearly outlines the aspirations of your business and what you hope to achieve long-term.
+Not to be confused with a mission statement, or an executive summary, an effective vision statement clearly outlines the aspirations of your business and what you hope to achieve long-term.
 You’ll need to consider questions such as, What is your company’s overall vision for the future? and How are you going to help consumers long-term?

-After you’ve answered these questions, you can follow these five steps for writing the perfect vision statement:
+After you’ve answered these questions, you can follow our five steps for writing the perfect vision statement.

 What is the purpose of a vision statement?